tol-training/tol-training.github.io/docs/sessions.md

 ## Planned Sessions

 The list of sessions planned so far is given below.
-We are currently in the process of finalising the dates and times of these **online** sessions between 1-30 September 2023.
+We are currently in the process of finalising the dates and times of these **online** sessions to be held between 1-30 September 2023.

 | Title | Session Leader |
 |-------|----------------|